Is Doublet-Triplet Splitting Necessary?: Cutoff Scale Limit

 For our purposes it is sufficient to take $M_U^\mathrm{diag}=\mathrm{diag}(0,0,m_t)=\mathrm{diag}(0,0,y_t v_5/\sqrt{2})$, where $m_t$ and $y_t$ are the top quark mass and Yukawa coupling at $M_\mathrm{GUT}$ scale, respectively.
+(Our derivation of the limit on $\Lambda$ is accurate up to the corrections of the order of $m_c/m_t$, where $m_c$ is the charm quark mass.)
 This decomposition allows us to find a lower limit on the largest possible entry in $A$, i.e., $\max|(A)_{\alpha \beta}|$, in units of $y_t$.
-Since the elements of $A$ can only originate from the very last operator in Eq.~\eqref{eq:uncorrected_U}, our approach should yield an accurate lower limit on parameter $\epsilon \equiv v_{24}/\Lambda$ if we insist on perturbativity of Yukawa couplings.
-Coincidentally, decomposition of Eq.~\eqref{eq:SA} is compatible with our assumptions of Eqs.~\eqref{eq:b} and~\eqref{eq:c}.
+Since the elements of $A$ can only originate from the very last operator in Eq.\ \eqref{eq:uncorrected_U}, our approach should yield an accurate lower limit on parameter $\epsilon \equiv v_{24}/\Lambda$ if we insist on perturbativity of Yukawa couplings.
+Coincidentally, decomposition of Eq.\ \eqref{eq:SA} is compatible with the conditions in Eqs.\ \eqref{eq:b} and \eqref{eq:c}.
 This, in turn, will enable us to explicitly demonstrate that one can cancel $d=4$ contributions with $d=5$ contributions with perturbative couplings in the up-type quark sector.

-To perform our numerical analysis we first note that Eq.~\eqref{condition-1} implies that
+To perform our numerical analysis we first note that Eq.\ \eqref{condition-1} implies that

 where